edsomjr/TEP/Grafos/problems/SPOJ_TOPOSORT/script.md

 \vspace{0.1in}

-\bbenglish{Print ``Sandro fails.'' if Sandro cannot complete all his duties on the list.
+\bbenglish{Print ``\texttt{Sandro fails.}'' if Sandro cannot complete all his duties on the list.
 If there is a solution print the correct ordering, the jobs to be done separated by a whitespace.
 If there are multiple solutions print the one, whose first number is smallest, if there are still multiple solutions, print the one whose second number is smallest, and so on.}

 ## Text